SPARQL-Anything/fxbgp/EXPERIMENTS.md

 The bgp is not satisfiable.

-The bgp has 5 number of triples
+The bgp has 5 triples
 ```
 ?q1 ?r1 ?o1
 ?q ?r ?o